 Sometimes, plaque deposits inside the coronary (heart) arteries can break open or rupture, and a blood clot can get stuck where the rupture happened.
 If the clot blocks the artery, this can deprive the heart muscle of blood and cause a heart attack.

 Heart attacks are possible without a blockage, but this is rare and only accounts for about 5% of all heart attacks.
 This kind of heart attack can occur for the following reasons:

-|Age and sex||Your risk of heart attack increases as you get older, and your sex also influences when your risk of a heart attack starts to increase:
+|Age and sex||Your risk of heart attack increases as you get older.
+Your sex influences when your risk of a heart attack starts to increase.|

-Men: The risk of heart attack increases greatly at age 45.
+Men and people AMAB: The risk of heart attack increases greatly at age 45.

-Women: The risk of heart attack increases greatly at age 50 or after menopause.
+Women and people AFAB: The risk of heart attack increases greatly at age 50 or after menopause.

-|Family history of heart disease||If you have a parent or sibling with a history of heart disease or heart attack — especially at a younger age — your risk is even greater.
-That risk increases with the following:
+|Family history of heart disease||If you have a parent or sibling with a history of heart disease or heart attack — especially at a younger age — your risk is even greater because your genetics are similar to theirs.|

 Lack of physical activity.

 A diet high in sodium, sugar and fat.